pivotal-cf/pivotal-ui/README.md

 # React components

-React components are in the beta section of the styleguide, where we keep experimental components with unstable APIs.
-Don't use them on production apps.
 If you'd like to try out react, swap in the react js file in place of the standard file:

 ```html